 Treatment for color blindness

-Color blindness is when you are unable to see some colors in a normal way.
+Color blindness is when you can't see some colors in a normal way.
 In most cases, you can still see colors.
 But you can’t tell the difference between certain colors.

 Types of treatment

 Currently there is no treatment for color blindness that is present from birth.
-If you have this condition, you may benefit from special color glasses or contact lenses.
-These aids may help you distinguish between certain shades, but they do not restore normal color vision.
+If you have this condition, you may benefit from special glasses or contact lenses.
+These aids may help you see the difference between certain shades.
+But they don't restore normal color vision.

 Preventing color blindness

 You cannot prevent color blindness that is present at birth.
 You may be able to reduce your chance of having color blindness later in life.
-Get regular eye exams, see your health care provider regularly, and have a healthy lifestyle.
+Get regular eye exams, see your healthcare provider regularly, and live a healthy lifestyle.

 Living with color blindness